 I remember my grandmother used to make it and would dry it in the sun as a way of preserving it.
-Both fresh and cured longaniza are available at any Dominican supermarket and road stand.
+Both fresh and cured longaniza are available at any Dominican supermarket or road stand.

 In Spain, longaniza is a cured sausage, and it contains paprika.
 It has a taste and looks similar to a thin, long salchichón.
 In most of the rest of Latin America - and in the Philippines - it is much closer to the Dominican version.

 This is a recipe that readers have requested many times over the years we have been writing about Dominican food.
-I’d never worked up the courage to try it mainly because I wasn’t going to work with tripe; it seemed like the kind of thing that would be hard for our readers living in urban areas or abroad to find.
+I'd never worked up the courage to try it, mainly because I wasn't going to work with tripe; it seemed like the kind of thing that would be hard for our readers living in urban areas or abroad to find.
 It then occurred to me that the casing adds little to none in the way of flavor.

 We can get the flavor without all the work and accouterments needed to stuff it into casings.
 I am happy with the results, and while this will not work for all the recipes in which we use longaniza, it may work for others.